Proof of George Andrews's and David Robbins's q-TSPP Conjecture: 1 .5em Proemium

 where $T(n)$ denotes the set of totally symmetric plane partitions with largest part at most~$n$. \end{thm}

-\begin{proof}[Proof sketch] Our proof is based on a result by Soichi Okada~\cite{O} who has shown that the theorem is implied by a certain---conjectured---determinant evaluation.
-These preliminaries are stated accurately in Section~\ref{secReduction} below, followed by a description of the holonomic ansatz~\cite{Z3} that we are going to pursue.
-This approach relies on a kind of oracle that tells us a description of a certificate function~$c_{n,j}$; the odyssey how this function has been ``guessed'' is described in Section~\ref{secGuess}.
+\emph{Proof sketch.} Our proof is based on a result by Soichi Okada~\cite{O} who has shown that the theorem is implied by a certain---conjectured---determinant evaluation.
+These preliminaries are stated accurately in the next section, followed by a description of the holonomic ansatz~\cite{Z3} that we are going to pursue.
+This approach relies on a kind of oracle that tells us a description of a certificate function~$c_{n,j}$; the odyssey how this function has been ``guessed'' is described in the following section.
 Once $c_{n,j}$ is known, the determinant evaluation reduces further to proving the three identities \eqref{eq:Normalization}, \eqref{eq:Soichi}, and \eqref{eq:Okada} stated below.
-In Section~\ref{secProof} we come full circle by proving these identities.
-Additional technical details of the proof and our computations as well as the explicit certificates are provided electronically on our website (http://www.risc.uni-linz.ac.at/people/ckoutsch/qtspp/). \end{proof}
+Finally we come full circle by proving these identities.
+Technical details of the proof and our computations as well as the explicit certificates are provided electronically on our Web site http:/$\!$/www.risc.jku.at/people/ckoutsch/qtspp/.
+Further details which are suppressed here can be found in the detailed description of the proof for the case $q=1$ which proceeds along the same lines~\cite{Koutschan09,Koutschan10a}. \rule{1ex}{1ex}

-Our proof is noteworthy not only for its obvious significance in enumerative combinatorics, as it settles a long-standing conjecture, attempted by many people.
+Our proof is noteworthy not only for its obvious significance in enumerative combinatorics, where it settles a long-standing conjecture, attempted by many people.
 It is noteworthy also for computational reasons, as the computations we performed went far beyond what has been thought to be possible with currently known algebraic algorithms, software packages, and computer hardware.